brownvc/social-video-verification/README.md

 ##### Requirements
 - You will need to download the dlib face detector and put it in `./Data-Processing/` before running the bash script.
 You can download it [here](http://dlib.net/files/mmod_human_face_detector.dat.bz2).
 - You will also need to install [FAN](https://github.com/1adrianb/face-alignment), by running `pip install face-alignment`.
 - You will need to install the requirements for [LipGAN](https://github.com/Rudrabha/LipGAN).
 Since it is under an MIT License, I have included the code in this repo, minus their models, which you will need to download yourself and place in `./LipGAN/logs/`.
 I made modifications to their `batch_inference.py` script so that it would use our pre-computed bounding boxes, and to add a little blending to the final result to make it look a bit nicer.
+We use the LipGAN repo's commit 03b540c68aa5ab871baa4e64f6ade6736131b1b9, which we pulled Feb 11th, 2020.

 ##### Using your own computed landmarks
 If you are using your own data, the format the experiment code expects is a struct with entries `cam1`,`cam2`,`cam3`,`cam4`,`cam5`,`cam6`, and `fake`, where the fake is a manipulated version of one of the real cameras.
 Each field contains an `f x 40` matrix, where there are `f` frames, and each row contains mouth landmarks `[x_1, y_1, x_2, y_2, ..., x_20,  y_20]` (though you may use any subset of landmarks you like--- the 20 mouth landmarks are what we used for all our experiments).
 Each `f x 40` matrix should be normalized by subtracting the mean and dividing by the standard deviation.
 We generate our .mat files using `./Data-Processing/landmark-npy-to-mat.py`.
 Here is an example of how to run that script to generate one of the mat files: